ultrakill148852-collab/vcl-protocol/README.md

 VCL Protocol is a transport protocol where each packet cryptographically links to the previous one, creating an immutable chain of data transmission.
 Inspired by blockchain principles, optimized for real-time networking.

-**Now with X25519 Handshake + XChaCha20-Poly1305 Encryption + Replay Protection** — secure key exchange, authenticated encryption, and protection against packet replay attacks!
+**v0.1.0 — Production Ready** with X25519 Handshake, XChaCha20-Poly1305 Encryption, Replay Protection, and Session Management!

 ---